Linker v3

 Versions

 Now and again we may update the linker to provide additional functionality or modify the interface.
 If you plan on injecting custom styles, you may prefer to use a specific version of the linker.
-To do so, just simply append the version number to the base file name of the linker. e.g. linker.v3.js. the unversioned linker.js file will always be the most up to date.
+To do so, simply append the version number to the base file name of the linker.
+For example,linker.v3.js. the unversioned linker.js file will always be the most up to date.

 Examples